Tomorrow’s fashion – made by today’s innovation.

 OUR SUPPLIERS – THIS IS WHERE OUR PRODUCTS ARE MADE

-The majority of our finished products – over 80% – are manufactured by suppliers from all over the world.
-We know them very well, and have been working with our strategic partners in the spirit of mutual trust for over a decade.
+The majority of our finished products – 83% – are manufactured by suppliers from all over the world.
+We know them very well, and have been working with our strategic Tier 1 suppliers in the spirit of mutual trust for 11 years on average.
 Together, we ensure the high quality for our products and have implemented long-term measures to improve working conditions and production processes on-site.
-The remaining goods (14%) come from our own HUGO BOSS factories in Germany, Turkey, Italy, Switzerland and Poland.
+The remaining goods (17%) come from our own HUGO BOSS factories in Germany, Turkey, Italy, Switzerland and Poland.

-Whoever wishes to partner with HUGO BOSS has to go undergo a strict selection process with detailed questions regarding human rights and social standards.
+Whoever wishes to partner with HUGO BOSS has to go undergo a strict selection process with detailed questions regarding social, environmental and governance (ESG) aspects, ESG training and the submission of relevant questionnaires and documents.
 We have stipulated all our standards in the Supplier Code of Conduct, which is a binding document for our suppliers.
-To ensure compliance with this document, we conduct regular audits and support our suppliers with further development activities.
+To ensure compliance with this document, we conduct regular checks and support our suppliers with further development activities.

 Our production facilities in detail